relaxdiego/python-based-operator/README.md

 NOTE: Since the operator is running with the admin role in this case, any RBAC
       changes you make will have no effect.
-So for debugging RBAC-related issues use `make operator` instead.
+So for debugging RBAC-related issues run `make install` without the dev=true option instead.

-To clean up, use the same uninstallation steps above.
-Enjoy!
+When done, use the usual uninstall method above.

 #### Force Re-Install Depedencies and Uninstall the Operator